C-A-S-S/Moriarty/README.md

-# moriarity
+# Moriarity

-A new Flutter project.
+A new Flutter project for inventory management.

 ## Getting Started